 Reading beyond paper

 Information printed on paper is static, unconnected, and limited in how much it can be shared and stored.
 Luckily for us, reading has gone digital.
-So let’s take advantage of its digital properties to make us more effective, efficient, and knowledgeable readers.
+So let’s take advantage of these digital properties to make us more effective, efficient, and knowledgeable readers.

 Books and newspapers have democratized information and education, giving everyday people access to vast amounts of knowledge.
-In the last ten years, much of our reading consumption has moved off of printed paper and into digital formats.
-And yet - the way we think about reading hasn’t changed much.
+In the last ten years, much of our reading consumption has moved off printed paper and into digital formats.
+And yet the way we think about reading hasn’t changed much.

-Working with initial research into how and why people read to be informed, we brainstormed and created a series of sketches that brainstormed possible ways to solve these problems.
+Working with initial research into how and why people read to be informed, we created a series of sketches that brainstormed possible ways to solve these problems.
 After evaluation, some of the best ideas were combined and refined into initial concepts.
 Working with a multidisciplinary team, these concepts were prototyped, tested, and improved.

-The final product of this work was an active reading product, developed with a full team to production.
+The final result of this work was an active reading product, developed with a full team to production.
 As with most products, the final result only used a small portion of our initial ideas.
 To retain these ideas we created an envisioning video and several new product pitches.
 These went beyond reading to AI librarians, interactive documents, and social learning.